SquilliamX/NFTs-2024/notes.md

 ### Creating NFTs

+When creating the NFT, you must store the image somewhere on the internet and have your contract point to it.
+There are different places to store the image, and the most popular ways are IPFS, https://IPFS, and directly on chain.
+Let's take a look at the pros and cons of each one of these:

+IPFS (Interplanetary File System): IPFS is a series of nodes that can store data.
+You can upload your image here, however someone would need to pin it constantly and not have their laptop/node turned off in order to keep the image visible.
+Rating: Medium Recommended

+Https://IPFS: This is the centralized browser/website version of IPFS, if this website goes down, so does the image of your NFT.
+Rating: NOT RECCOMENDED!

+On-Chain: You can store your image directly on chain and this way the only way the image can go down is if the whole blockchain goes down!
+Great!
+However images are much more expensive to store on the blockchain than any other data.
+Rating: BEST (if affordable)

 #### Creating NFTs on IPFS

 Note: Steps will be numbered and info will be sprinkled in between steps for your convenience.